StefanosTouf/captain-logbeard/README.md

 * ToDo

 ## Outputs
 Currently, only postgres is supported.
 You can customize the table where the logs will be stored in via the configuration file.
+Log beard will create the configured table on startup if it doesnt already exist.

 The default config stores syslog fields to columns of the same name in a one-to-one fashion on a table named "LOGS".